janimattiellonen/discgolf-diary/Road to Tyyni.md

 Today's takeaway would be that when I kept my throwing hand a bit further away from my body, I got about 20m more in length.

+### 19.4.2018 (Tali rugby field, 2h 10min)

+I had planned to do my usual practises on my home field, but the weather was rainy, so I postponed it a couple of hours and used Tali's rugby field instead.

+I did my basic opening shot training routines, nothing bigger.
+Maybe the best takeaway of today is that when I had a smoother reachback+acceleration, it felt a bit better.
+This needs to be investigated more.

+In addition to basic open shots, I also practised sidearm.
+During the final leg of today's session, the sidearm throws felt better.